ophelielv/autotest/README.md

 Success!
 Created autotestfront at C:\Projects\autotest\autotestfront Inside that directory, you can run several commands:

-  npm start
-    Starts the development server.
+  1. Starts the development server: > `npm start`

-  npm run build
-    Bundles the app into static files for production.
+  2. Bundles the app into static files for production: > `npm run build`

-  npm test
-    Starts the test runner.
+  3. Starts the test runner: > `npm test`

-  npm run eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!
+  4. Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back! > `npm run eject`

 We suggest that you begin by typing:

-  cd autotestfront
-  npm start
+  > `cd autotestfront`

+  > `npm start`

   http://localhost:3001